RogueRope/docs/content/docs/wellbeing/consious-care.md

 - **Clean As You Go:** Incorporate tidiness into your activities.
 Cleaning up immediately means less work later.
 - **Help the Forgetful:** Remind others gently if they've left something behind.
 Sometimes, a friendly nudge is all it takes.

-We might not be your caregivers, but let’s embody the ethos of being a community that cares—for the space and for each other.

-## Guidelines for a Tidy Event

-- **Contain Your Waste:** Always have a small bag on hand to collect your trash.
-- **Monitor the Bins:** If a bin is full, notify an organizer.
-Don’t let overflow become an issue.

-Together, let's ensure that our gathering is remembered not just for the vibrant encounters but also for the collective respect we show to our surroundings.